 We would expect to see loss of range of motion, swelling of the ankle joint.
 In addition, you would get X-rays to examine how much cartilage is remaining and look for bone spurs.
 Rarely, at the very early stages, ankle arthritis is diagnosed by MRI.

 In the early stages of ankle arthritis, arthroscopic surgery may be appropriate.
 Through arthroscopic surgery, we can remove loose fragments of bone and cartilage and even remove bone spurs.
 In more advanced stages, ankle arthrodesis is appropriate.
 In this case, the bones are melded together with plates and screws.
-Lastly, ankle arthoplasty or total ankle replacement is now being used, in select patients.
+Lastly, ankle arthroplasty, or total ankle replacement, is now being used in select patients.